BlueDrink9/keeb_snakeskin/README.md

 blocker of the carrycase.
 This should be the only part that needs supports.
 Setting your printer to only print overhangs over 70 degrees should be enough to automatically support only this part.
-If you aren't printing the carrycase, you shouldn't need supports unless your bridging performance on the magnets is bad.
+If you aren't printing the carrycase, you shouldn't need supports at all unless your bridging performance on the magnets is bad.
+If you are using advanced features like the strap loop, you may need supports.

 If `flush_carrycase_lip` is `False`, you will need short supports all around the bottom of the carrycase, and its top lip.
 Again, setting overhangs to 70 degrees should